United Nations Security Council Resolution 598

 United Nations Security Council resolution 598 S/RES/0598 (1987), (UNSC resolution 598) adopted unanimously on 20 July 1987, after recalling Resolution 582 and 588, called for an immediate ceasefire between Iran and Iraq and the repatriation of prisoners of war, and for both sides to withdraw to the international border.
-The resolution requested the Secretary-General to dispatch a team of observers to monitor the ceasefire while a permanent settlement was reached to end the conflict.
-It became effective on 8 August 1988, ending all combat operations between the two countries and the Iran–Iraq War.
-Khomeini had been quoted about his opinion on the ceasefire where he stated "Happy are those who have departed through martyrdom.
-Unhappy am I that I still survive.… Taking this decision is more deadly than drinking from a poisoned chalice.
-I submitted myself to Allah's will and took this drink for His satisfaction" after announcing that Iran had signed a ceasefire with Iraq (20 July 1988).
+The resolution requested Secretary-General Javier Pérez de Cuéllar to dispatch a team of observers to monitor the ceasefire while a permanent settlement was reached to end the conflict.